johnsonjh/sim68k/doc/README.txt

    This is a work in progress but might be good enough for others to play with.

-   This is built on the framework provided by the [20]Musashi MC68000 simulator.
+   This is built on the framework provided by the Musashi MC68000 simulator.
 In addition to simulating a MC68000 the only hardware simulated is a console port and the disk system.
 The code, and especially the console I/O assumes it is running under Linux.